TL;DR

 Where possible, align literature review work with practicum projects.
 If your site needs a summary of best practices for a program they are developing, that search overlaps with your academic literature review.
 If you are creating educational materials, evidence supporting your content serves both purposes.

 Propose projects to your site that naturally require the research your ILE demands.
 Most organizations appreciate evidence-based approaches and will welcome your scholarly grounding.
 This alignment transforms competing demands into complementary activities.
+The same principle applies to connecting theory to practice throughout your practicum—academic requirements and site work can reinforce each other when thoughtfully integrated.

 Maintaining Perspective

 The literature review requirement exists because evidence-based practice is foundational to public health.
 Learning to efficiently locate, evaluate, and synthesize research findings is a competency you will use throughout your career.
-The time invested is not merely academic hoop-jumping—it builds genuine professional capability.

 That said, perfection is not required.
 Your review needs to adequately situate your work within existing knowledge, not exhaustively catalog every relevant study ever published.
-Adequate coverage from quality sources, thoughtfully synthesized, meets program expectations.
+Find the balance between thoroughness and completion—a focused review that supports a completed ILE serves you far better than an endlessly expanding search for one more article.

 Graduate School Success Video Series